dmitrybaltin/FunctionalBT/README.md

 #endif
 ```

-There is one peculiar detail here: the Selector and Sequencer functions are implemented with multiple arguments that have default values, effectively functioning as variadic functions, instead of using the classic params arrays.
+There is one notable detail: the Selector and Sequencer functions use multiple arguments with default values, effectively acting as variadic functions, instead of relying on the classic `params` arrays.

-This choice is intentional, not a bug.
-The params arrays feature is not memory-efficient because it creates a new array on the heap each time the function is executed.
+This design is intentional. `params` arrays are inefficient because they create a new array on the heap every time the function is called.

-The downside of the chosen method is the limited maximum number of child nodes (8).
-However, this is not a significant issue.
-This number (8) was chosen based on practical experience and is almost always sufficient for behavior tree logic.
-If more child nodes are needed, there are two simple solutions:
+The drawback of this approach is a limit on the maximum number of child nodes (8).
+In practice, however, this is rarely an issue.
+The number 8 was chosen based on experience and is usually sufficient for behavior tree logic.
+If more nodes are required, there are two simple solutions:

-1. Place several nodes hierarchically, one on top of the other.
-Each additional "level" in this hierarchy exponentially increases the number of child nodes.
+1. Organize nodes hierarchically, placing them one inside another.
+Each extra "level" in the hierarchy exponentially increases the possible number of children.
-1. Modify the Sequencer and Selector functions to add more input arguments (this takes about 10 minutes of coding).
+1. Extend the Sequencer and Selector functions by adding more input arguments (this takes about 10 minutes of coding).

 ## Functional Behavior Tree pattern code for C#13 (not for Unity)